Prostitution in Vietnam: Đại Việt period

 It is unclear when prostitution and other forms of sex work first appeared in Vietnam.
-Possibly the earliest depiction or mention of female sex work in Vietnam is in The Tale of Kiều (Truyện Kiều), an epic poem written c.
+One of the well-known depictions of female sex work in Vietnamese literature appears in The Tale of Kiều (Truyện Kiều), an epic poem written c.
 1800 by the celebrated Vietnamese writer Nguyễn Du.
-The poem's story centers on the life of Thúy Kiều, a young woman living in mid-16th-century Đại Việt who sacrifices herself to save her family.
+The poem's story centers on the life of Thúy Kiều, a young woman living in mid-sixteenth-century Ming China, who sacrifices herself to save her family.
 To prevent the imprisonment of her brother and father, she sells herself into marriage, unaware that her new husband is a pimp who forces her into sex work.
 Despite the poem's focus on forced sex work, it remains popular and moving even for present-day readers, suggesting that sex work is not strictly taboo in Vietnamese society.

 The poem is set during the reign of the Jiajing Emperor of Ming China, when Đại Việt was politically independent from China but asserted its membership in a shared, Confucian cultural world alongside China.
-Unsurprisingly, the poem depicts a form of sex work that resembles Chinese courtesan culture.
+The poem depicts a form of sex work that resembles Chinese courtesan culture.
 The protagonist, Kiều, is not just a provider of sexual services but also an entertainer, a performer, and a potential lover.
 This view of female sex work in Đại Việt, though fictional, complicates the assumption that sex work is necessarily or has always been a transactional exchange of sex for money.
 The poem reveals a 19th-century understanding of sex work in Vietnam that is rooted in performative and affective, not just sexual, labor.
 Its continued resonance suggests that this understanding of sex work persists in the present.

 Apart from the depiction of female sex work in The Tale of Kiều, scholars have found scant mention of the topic in other documents and texts from the Đại Việt period of Vietnamese history.
 This lacuna suggests that even if sex work was present, it was treated ambiguously by the Đại Việt rulers.
 To illustrate, the 1812 legal code promulgated by Emperor Gia Long of the Nguyễn dynasty, the most well-known of pre-colonial legal documents from Vietnam, does not contain any explicit prohibition of sex work, but it does include a provision for punishing male court officials who visit ả đào singing houses, which have a reputation as historic sites of female sex work coupled with courtly entertainment.